 Day trip idea 3: Nazareth, Tiberias, and Sea of Galilee

 Cover all the Christian highlights on this tour.

 Nazareth is the capital and the largest city in the Northern District of Israel.
 It is known as the Arab Capital of Israel (source: Wikipedia).
 The key visiting point in Nazareth is the Greek Orthodox Church of the Annunciation, first established in Byzantine-era, rebuilt during the crusades.

 Tiberias and the Sea of Galilee: Tiberias is considered one of Judaism’s four holy cities, founded around 20 CE.
 It is located at the west side of the lake of the sea of Galilee.
 Interesting places to see are: the Sea of Galilee, Domus Galilaeae, the hot springs of Tiberias (Hamat Tiberias), and the Roman ruins at Bereniki hill.
 Some more fun things to do at Galilee if you are heading out on your own.

 Where can you stay?

-Abraham Hostel: Located at the center of the city, with some fantastic tours and traveler companions.
+Abraham Hostel: Located at the centre of the city, with some fantastic tours and traveller companions.